Norway · legal and regulatory

 We still help you think.

 If you take the quiz from Norway, we do not email you a research-chem vendor.
 That would be irresponsible.
-What we do send: the rubric we would apply if you were in a country where we can route, the evidence stack for the compound that best matches your profile, a pointer to a Norwegian or Scandi clinic that can prescribe legally if we know one, and a note on what to ask the doctor.
+What we do send: the rubric we would apply if you were in a country where we can match a vendor, the evidence stack for the compound that best matches your profile, a pointer to a Norwegian or Scandi clinic that can prescribe legally if we know one, and a note on what to ask the doctor.
 The evidence quality does not change because you live in Norway.
-The routing does.
+The vendor recommendation does.

 Sources